bajamircea/bajamircea.github.io/_posts/2022-12-22-concepts-history.markdown

 sequence of checks.

-The keyword `concept` allows combining such requirements using AND and OR logical operator and giving them a name.
+The keyword `concept` allows combining such requirements using AND and OR logical operators and giving them a name.
 Itself it is parametrised like a
 template: usually types, can take more than one type, but also non-type parameters such as an `int` value.